jmtalec/NumberBase/README.md

 This module is intended to be integrated directly into a Python project.
 No external dependencies are needed beyond the standard Python library.

-However, you can still install it from [pypi](https://pypi.org/project/cbnumber/):
+You can install it from the [pip package manager](https://pypi.org/project/cbnumber/) :

 ``` bash
 pip install cbnumber